juanf9224/posts-navigator-api/README.md

 ## App Overview

-This is a Nodejs Server providing the ability to fetch postsfrom typicode and send them to the client.
+This is a Nodejs Server providing the ability to fetch posts from typicode and send them to the client.

 ## Available Scripts